– KBLA – Humble Harve – December 17, 1966 – Gordon Skene Sound Collection –

 This year, your lead guitarists girlfriend’s cousin, who lives in Studio City, is having a Christmas party and wants your band to play.
 She said her dad offered to pay the band $50 for the night.
 You know four songs, including Love’s 7 & 7 Is.
 You stand in front of the bathroom mirror and practice your moves.
 You’ve met your lead guitarist’s girlfriend’s cousin.
 You have to take a trip to Hollywood to Sy Devore‘s on Vine and buy some cool clothes, since you got some Christmas money a little early this year.
 You’re wondering if you should have a British accent, or just stare at the floor a lot.
 You’re wondering if you can get away with playing the same four songs all night.
 Paisley shirt and wide Corduroys with green suede boots.
 That works.

 December 1966 – Humble Harve, or Brother Harve or Harvey Miller, is holding court on KBLA – spinning discs to midnight.
-Here is 90 minutes worth of Harvey Miller recorded sometime between December 4th and 18th, 1966.
+Here is 90 minutes worth of Harvey Miller recorded December 17th, 1966.